SafarDB: FPGA-Accelerated Distributed Transactions via Replicated Data Types: Preliminaries

 The application kernel and soft RNIC are connected via \textit{AXI (Advanced eXtensible Interface)} Streams (AXI\_S), and are connected to HBM via \textit{Memory-Mapped AXI (MM-AXI)}.
 The RNIC QPs do not conform to the RDMA standard \cite{StRoM}.
 The send queue SQ is an AXI stream that is written by the application and is read by the Network kernel; the receive queue RQ resides in the Network kernel, and there is no completion queue CQ.
 Applications kernels communicate with the QPC to modify permissions.
 The supplement details the execution of FPGA-based one-sided RDMA verbs.

 AXI-based communication within the FPGA is faster than PCIe.
-To quantify this, we generated 1 million random $\mathsf{Read}$ and $\mathsf{Write}$ requests on a traditional RDMA network and a network-attached FPGA cluster. \autoref{tab:rdma-ops-read-write} reports the average access latencies.
+To quantify this, we generated 1 million random $\mathsf{Read}$ and $\mathsf{Write}$ requests on a traditional RDMA network and a network-attached FPGA cluster. \autoref{tab:rdma-ops-read-write} reports the average latency to issue an RDMA verb under two communication substrates: AXI Stream (network-attached FPGA) and PCIe (traditional CPU-based RDMA).
+The reported latency measures the time from verb submission by the issuing process to acknowledgment by the network stack — specifically, the AXI Stream handshake latency on the FPGA and the PCIe doorbell round-trip on the CPU.
+Network transmission time is excluded from both measurements; the table therefore isolates the \emph{local} communication overhead between the application and the NIC.
 Verbs implemented on the network-attached FPGA are two orders of magnitude faster than the traditional RDMA network.

 \textbf{RDMA vs. RPC \ } We observed that in a replicated execution, most of the data that remote replicas $\mathsf{Write}$ comprises transaction IDs and parameters, indirectly implementing \textit{Remote Procedure Calls (RPCs)} via RDMA.
 RPCs exhibit orders of magnitude greater latency than RDMA verbs \cite{attack}, and there have been successful proposals to reduce RPC overhead \cite{eRPC}.
 We show that network-attached FPGAs eliminate this disparity.
 In \autoref{fig:bg:rpc}, FPGA-specific $\mathsf{Write}$ verbs transparently enable RPCs that invoke FPGA-resident accelerators: the payload comprises a transaction ID (\textit{opcode}) and parameters; a \textit{Dispatcher} selects the appropriate accelerator, forwards the parameters, and invokes the accelerator.